 - As used in this section, the term "institution of higher education" shall mean any institution of higher education, recognized and approved by the regents of the university of the state of New York, which provides a course of study leading to the granting of a post-secondary degree or diploma.
 Such term shall not include any institution which is operated, supervised or controlled by a church or by a religious or denominational organization whose educational programs are principally designed for the purpose of training ministers or other religious functionaries or for the purpose of propagating religious doctrines.
 As used in this section, the term "religious belief " shall mean beliefs associated with any corporation organized and operated exclusively for religious purposes, which is not disqualified for tax exemption under section 501 of the United States Code.

 Students wishing to make adjustments to their academic class schedule may do so during the official College drop/add period, the first full week of each semester.
 Classes may be dropped and added without penalty during this period only.
 Second and fourth quarter courses have a designated drop/add period prior to the start of the part of term.
-Students should refer to the College calendar and the Registrar's website for specific dates.
+Students should refer to the College calendar and the Student Registration and Record Services web site for specific dates.

 Students who do not attend a class are not dropped automatically and will receive a grade of E.

 All drop/add transactions made after the official drop/add period are subject to late fees.
 After the official drop/add period students must withdraw from a class and file a Withdrawal from Course form.